Dr. David Friedman

 How many people have died after taking picamilon ?
 None.
 Not one death.
 How many people died from taking the FDA approved arthritis drug Vioxx?
 After 140,000 cases of serious heart disease and 60,000 deaths, its maker, Merck, finally took the deadly drug off the market.
 The Attorney General didn’t sue Merck for millions of dollars like they are doing to GNC.
 While GNC is being punished for selling picamilon, a weight loss supplement that is deemed “untested and unapproved,” here are some weight-loss drugs that were tested, granted approval and considered safe by the FDA:

-While I certainly am not writting this article condoning the use of picamilon, what I do advocate is a fair playing field.
-For example, lets look at the supplement called red yeast rice, an all-natural herbal product I’ve been recommending for years to patients suffering from high cholesterol.
-Red yeast rice naturally contains several ingredients that have been shown to help control cholesterol levels including: monacolins, plant sterols, isoflavones, and monounsaturated fatty acids, or “healthy fats.”
+While I certainly am not writing this article condoning the use of picamilon, what I do advocate is a fair playing field.
+For example, let's look at the supplement called red yeast rice, an all-natural herbal product I’ve been recommending for years to patients suffering from high cholesterol.
+Red yeast rice naturally contains several ingredients that have been shown to help control cholesterol levels including monacolins, plant sterols, isoflavones, and monounsaturated fatty acids, or “healthy fats.”
 Studies have shown that red yeast rice can significantly lower levels of total cholesterol and specifically LDL, or “bad” cholesterol by 26% in just eight weeks.
-Because the FDA’s definition of a drug is, “Anything that cures, treats, prevents or diagnosis a disease,” this means red yeast rice is considered a drug.
-In fact, the most potent ingredients in red yeast rice, monacolin K, is also known as lovastatin, the active ingredient in the prescription cholesterol drug Mevacor.
+Because the FDA’s definition of a drug is, “Anything that cures, treats, prevents or diagnose a disease,” this means red yeast rice is considered a drug.
+In fact, the most potent ingredient in red yeast rice, monacolin K, is also known as lovastatin, the active ingredient in the prescription cholesterol drug Mevacor.
 Because this prescription drug version is eight times more expensive for consumers than red yeast rice, the pharmaceutical manufacturer of Mevacor tried to have the natural ingredient banned for sale in the United States.
 While red yeast rice is currently still available at some health food stores, most are very careful not to have “cholesterol lowering” on the label or they too could be at risk of being sued for selling a drug.

 Lets look at the other ingredient GNC is being sued for selling, BMPEA (β-Methylphenethylamine ).
 BMPEA is found naturally in certain acacia plant species, and acacia has been in the food supply for quite some time (an example would be acacia gum or gum Arabic).
 As a food substance, the FDA considers acacia as GRAS (generally regarded as safe.)
 However, when used as a weight loss supplement that competes with Big Pharma, their view changes even though proof of BMPEA’s efficacy and safety was submitted to the FDA by several scientists and doctors (see: https://blog.priceplow.com/bmpea#natural).